ansys/pyfluent/doc/source/user_guide/general_settings.rst

 Applying general settings
 =========================
-PyFluent supports applying general settings using the :ref:`ref_solver_tui_commands` and :ref:`ref_settings`.
+PyFluent supports applying general settings using :ref:`ref_solver_tui_commands` and :ref:`ref_settings`.

-The following examples demonstrate how you use solver meshing commands and set up units using :ref:`ref_solver_tui_commands`.
+The following examples shows how you use solver meshing commands and set up units using :ref:`ref_solver_tui_commands`.

 Checking the mesh